SarvarKh/ofn-wiki/tech_docs/Tech-Doc:-Customer-shopping-flow-(Orders,-Line-Items-and-Checkout).md

         - Spree::Admin::LineItemsController (class_eval in OFN)
         - Spree::Admin::OrdersController (class_eval in OFN)

+AND in spree_auth_devise
+- /app/controller
+     - /spree
+          - Spree::CheckoutController.class_eval
+          - Spree::OrdersController.class_eval (this one contains an interesting Spree::Order.new)

 # Database structure

 This is a simplified version of the data model: